 Watch out for: Symptoms of dry air include curled leaves and dry leaf tips.

 Misting with a water bottle

 One of the easiest ways to raise the humidity around your plant is to mist its leaves with a spray bottle filled with water.
 Some plant gurus say this does not help your plant (and is more beneficial as therapy for humans).
-But The Atrium has tried and tested this method and found it to be successful.
+But at Atrium Plants headquarters we've tried and tested this method and found it to be successful.

 For it to work, you must mist the leaves enough so that the water actually drips off them and they are completely wet.
 Misting like you’re spritzing yourself with L’Eau Issey Miyake Pure Nectar won’t help.
 You gotta spray, like hair spray when you want your hairdo to stay put during a whole night of dancing kinda spray!

-By wetting the leaves well once a day, it gives the stomata a chance to absorb moisture.
+By wetting the leaves well once a day (preferably in the morning to prevent fungal disease), it gives the stomata a chance to absorb moisture.

 Invest in a humidifier

 Besides keeping your plants healthy, humidifiers have loads of benefits for us humans including: reducing asthma, keeping skin and hair vibrant and moist, easing sinus congestion, purifying the air of pollutants and reducing cases of flu.